PsyTeachR/mcs-conv/docs/02-intro-to-r.md

 The key thing we want you to take away from this chapter is that R isn't scary.
 It might be very new to a lot of you, but we're going to take you through it step-by-step.
 You'll be amazed at how quickly you can start producing professional-looking data visualisations and analysis.

-If you have any questions about anything contained in this chapter or in Programming Basics, please use Teams.
+If you have any questions about anything contained in this chapter or in Programming Basics, please use the Research Methods channel on Teams.